artisanworkshop/Japanized-for-WooCommerce/includes/gateways/peachpay/readme.txt

 **The team behind PeachPay is officially backed and funded by WooCommerce.**

-Install PeachPay in minutes.
-Let your customers check out in seconds.
-See conversions rise and cart abandonment plummet in days.

-The PeachPay extension delivers a frictionless checkout experience with one-click checkout.

-Frictional checkout processes are a leading cause of cart abandonment.
-Customers crave a quick and easy checkout experience—often missing from online stores.
+Worried about cart abandonment or failed payments?
+Then PeachPay is the plugin for you.

+PeachPay is the most conversion-optimized, stable, and configurable checkout & payment experience available for WooCommerce.

 **What does PeachPay do?**

-PeachPay, a WooCommerce-backed company, allows customers who use PeachPay, to buy with one click.
-The best part?
-It doesn’t matter if that customer initially checked out with PeachPay on your site or any other site that accepts PeachPay as a payment method.
-They’ll have a one-click checkout experience the next time and will be more likely to buy from your store.
+PeachPay lets your customers check out straight from product pages, the cart page, and the mini/sidebar cart (and beyond, if you wish, with shortcodes).
+With the click of a button, these customers access a conversion-optimized and fully configurable checkout window, where you can enable all your favorite payment methods: Stripe, PayPal, Google Pay, Apple Pay, Klarna, Afterpay, and more!
+On top of that, returning users get access to one-click checkout.

 **[Try a live demo to see how fast your checkout can be](https://peachpay.app/)**

 **Features**

-* Adds a PeachPay Express Checkout button with no setup required to all product pages, cart page, checkout page, and mini/sidebar cart
+- Adds a fully customizable PeachPay checkout button to all product pages, cart page, checkout page, and mini/sidebar cart
+- Choose your PeachPay checkout button color, width, alignment, border radius, visibility by page, and more
+- Modify every aspect of the PeachPay checkout window, including fields, coupons/discount codes, product recommendations, and more
+- Shortcode support for placing PeachPay button on home page, shop page, etc.
+- Built-in currency switcher and multilanguage options
+- Collect payments with Stripe, PayPal, Google Pay, Apple Pay, Klarna, Afterpay, and more coming soon!
+- Instant payouts and zero-fraud guarantee through Stripe & PayPal
+- Conveniently view orders in your existing store dashboard and payments in your existing Stripe & PayPal dashboards
+- 3D Secure with Strong Customer Authentication (SCA) support
-* Returning customers have access to one-click checkout
+- Returning customers have access to one-click checkout
-* Customers with prior PeachPay purchases on other stores can purchase from your store with one click
+- Customers with prior PeachPay purchases on other stores can purchase from your store with one click
-* Test mode allows you to try PeachPay on your live site before customers see it
+- Test mode allows you to try PeachPay on your live site before customers see it
-* Choose your button color, width, alignment, and more
-* 3D Secure with Strong Customer Authentication (SCA) support
-* Instant payouts and zero-fraud guarantee through Stripe & PayPal
-* Conveniently view orders in your existing store dashboard and payments in your existing Stripe & PayPal dashboards

 **Benefits**

-By removing friction from the checkout process, PeachPay reduces cart abandonment.
-Merchants using PeachPay almost always report reduced cart abandonment, increased conversions, and rising average order value.
-By making it easier for your customers to purchase from your site, sales and customer satisfaction increase.

-If you have any questions, you can visit our [website](https://peachpay.app) or email us at [info@peachpay.app](mailto:info@peachpay.app)!
+By making the checkout & payment experience as frictionless & stable as possible, PeachPay lets merchants increase conversions, customer loyalty, and even average order value.

+Whether you plan to use PeachPay as a supplementary checkout option or as the only way to check out on your store, you can expect to benefit from PeachPay in no time.
+PeachPay is fully capable of powering your entire checkout & payment process, meaning your checkout page becomes obsolete (you can disable it with the click of a button using the PeachPay plugin settings).

+The best part about all this?
+PeachPay is completely free.
+No monthly/annual fees and no increase to your transaction fees.
+No fishy business either!
+PeachPay just takes a % from the payment providers its partners with instead of its merchants.

 == Installation ==